SynixeContractors/Documents/universe/opfor/argana.md

 ## Overview

 Argana is a post-colonial state, in its history known for state-organized piracy of the nearby seaborne trade routes.
-Within its current boarders lay 3 tribes united against the colonializers: Tura, Serfrawi and Imazighen.
+Within its current boarders lay 3 tribes that united against the colonializers: Tura, Serfrawi and Imazighen.

 ## Information